derhauck/kapigen/doc/README.md

 * `id: [required]` Unique identifier inside this pipeline.
 * `type: [required]` The type of pipeline that will run.
 * `config: [required]` The configuration for the specific type, differs and each type will have its own configuration.
-* `needs: [optional | default: []]` References pipeline ids from pipelines declared above the current pipeline.
+* `needs: [optional]` References pipeline ids from pipelines declared above the current pipeline.
 The current pipeline will then wait until said pipelines are finished before starting.

 ### Available Pipeline Configurations
   * [docker](pipelines/docker.md)